NathanPerrier/IA1-Weather-App-Django/README.md

 - View current weather information for various locations.
 - User authentication.
 - Responsive design that works on desktop, tablets, and mobile.
-- AI-powered weather predictions.
+- API-powered weather predictions.
-- Integration with various weather APIs for accurate information.
+- Integration with various AI's for a better user experience.
+- User-friendly and intuitive design inspired by Netflix.
+- Routes and directions based on local weather.

 ## How to Run